erew123/alltalk_tts/README.md

 The Analyze TTS feature uses the Whisper Larger-v2 AI engine, which will download on first use if necessary.
 This will require about 2.5GB's of disk space and could take a few minutes to download, depending on your internet connection.

-#### ⬜ Customization and Preferences
-- **Character Voice:** Choose the voice that will read your text.
-- **Language:** Select the language of your text.
-- **Chunk Sizes:** Decide the size of text chunks for generation.
-Smaller sizes are recommended for better TTS quality.
-#### ⬜ Interface and Accessibility
-- **Dark/Light Mode:** Switch between themes for your visual comfort.
-- **Word Count and Generation Queue:** Keep track of the word count and the generation progress.
 #### ⬜ Tricks to get the model to say things correctly
 Sometimes the AI model won’t say something the way that you want it to.
 It could be because it’s a new word, an acronym or just something it’s not good at for whatever reason.
 There are some tricks you can use to improve the chances of it saying something correctly.